Create a Website Account - Manage notification subscriptions, save form progress and more.

 View the County Districts Map (PDF).

-Visit our webpage dedicated to explaining the process of how to check the status of an Absentee Ballot Application and Ballot Status.
+Visit the Georgia Secretary of State's My Voter Page to check the status of an Absentee Ballot Application and Ballot Status.

 Visit the My Voter Page website.